 Materiality

-In 2019, the Tokyo Tatemono Group determined a number of material issues for the social issues identified in consideration of international issues (the SDGs) and domestic or industry-specific issues, evaluating their importance in terms of the magnitude of social needs and their affinity with our business.
+In 2019, the Tokyo Tatemono Group determined a number of material issues for the social issues identified in consideration of international issues (the SDGs) in addition to domestic or industry-specific issues, evaluating their importance in terms of the magnitude of social needs and their affinity with our business.

-Since 2020, we have been revising these material issues in order to achieve the Group long-term vision.
+Since 2020, we have been revising these material issues with a view to further strengthening alignment with our management plans, while taking into account the formulation of our long-term vision looking ahead to 2030 and changes in the external environment underlying it.
 This has been in response to major changes in the social landscape and people's values, such as with the COVID-19 pandemic.
-In the higher level realization of solving social issues and growing as a company set forth in the Group's long-term vision, we have identified 14 material issues from the perspective of both social value creation and value creation platforms, with an awareness of our shared values with society that we realize through our business.
+In the higher level realization of solving social issues and growing as a company set forth in the long-term vision, we have identified 14 material issues related to sustainability initiatives from the perspective of both social value creation and value creation platforms, with an awareness of our shared values with society that we realize through our business.

 Current Materiality Identification Process

 The Tokyo Tatemono Group will seek to develop solutions to these material issues through its business to maximize our positive impact (opportunities) on society while minimizing our negative impact (risks).
-In this way, we will help bring about a sustainable society while growing as a company.
+In this way, we will help bring about a sustainable society.

 Materiality of the Tokyo Tatemono Group